| Toffler Interview: Information

 and social changes beyond anybody's imagination.
 That's likely within

+a generation.
 Q: Has your own understanding of the changes that

 are happening affected how you conduct your personal life and your